eoinok/patients/README.md

 # Part 1
 Copy and paste the SQL script from the gp_surgery.sql file in the starter code from the assignment.
-Place it in a new query window in HeidiSQL.
+Place it in a new query window in MySQL Workbench.
 Execute the query so that a new database will be created complete with three tables Patient, Doctor and Visit.
 Note which table(s) have Foreign Keys.

 Given the form you have been given in the starter code called newVisit.html, write a PHP program that will gather data from the form and insert it into the Visit Table in the gp_surgery database.
 In order to do this you must figure out what to call your new file.
 This can be determined from the action attribute of the FORM tag in the newVisit.html file.
 Your new PHP program should contain an include command that pulls-in PHP code containing credentials to connect to the gp_surgery database.
 You can call this file dbcon.php and you may reuse code you have written in previous labs but remember the database name in the credentials will need to be changed.